hackclub/winter/RhysMP.md

 I plan on building a RC car which can  drive itself and also be controlled from mobile.
 I'm super excited as I have always wanted to experiemnt with a rasberry pi and see what amazing things I could do with it.
 I also have always thought RC cars were fasinating.

+Also
+Donkey has there own software but I would like to code my own.
+Having recently taken Computer Architecture I've learned about lower level programming and interfacing with electronics.
+I would want to be able to control every aspect about the RC from my computer and be able to custom code routines for it to be able to follow if possible using the embedded camera.

 ## Plan

 First I will order all of the products.